 If webmail products like Gmail can give millions of users up to 10GB of space each, why should other companies enforce mail quotas and archive data?
 Like most things, it’s a compromise.
 In this case a trade-off between cost, usability, and legal requirements.

-Internet companies such as Google and Microsoft have a lot of money to spend on attracting users to their platforms via free software & services, whereas for other commercial enterprises, it’s usually not the core business, and therefore it’s a cost.
+Internet companies such as Google and Microsoft money to spend on attracting users to their platforms via free software & services, whereas for other commercial enterprises, it’s usually not the core business, and therefore it’s a cost.

 These are the main reasons companies should archive email.
 Of course, there are more, e.g. de-duplication of data.
 What are the main drivers for archiving in your organisation?